-Get more experience Me whakawhānui
+Me whakawhānui te wheako Get more experience

-Universities offer a range of opportunities that'll help you connect and explore life as a student.
+Universities offer a range of opportunities that will help you connect and explore life as a student.
 When you're thinking about which university to attend, also look at the additional experiences on offer.